hubsterio/docs/docs/quickstarts/0_overview.rst

 ========
 The quickstarts provide step by step instructions for various common IdentityServer scenarios.
 They start with the absolute basics and become more complex - it is recommended you do them in order.
+Test.

 * adding IdentityServer to an ASP.NET Core application
 * configuring IdentityServer